avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

     return result
 ```

-## REINFORCE Training Loop

 Finally, we are ready to implement REINFORCE.
 In terms of our training loop, we will divide training into two parts:

 1. Epochs.
 These form the outer loop of our training algorithm.
 We will have one policy update per epoch.
 2. Rollouts.
 These form the inner loop of our training algorithm.
-We will run the policy in multiple parallel environments for a fixed number of time steps $T$ and collect the states, actions, rewards, and done flags encountered in each environment.
+We will run the policy in multiple parallel environments for a fixed number of time steps $T$ and collect the states, actions, rewards, and done flags encountered in each environemnt.

 ```python